novuslogic/CodeImatic.codegen/README.md

 Zcodegen
 ========

-Zcodegen is a template driven source code generator.
+Zcodegen is a template driven source code and static website generator.

 Dependencies